biof309/spring_2020_thursdays/README.md

 *Programing without a computer would be an exceptional feat.*

 Required software installation
 ------------------

 With a successful install of the required software, you should be able to open the application "Anaconda Navigator", launch a notebook, and execute a cell (Ctrl + Enter) containing the command `!git status`.
-The indication of success will most likely be an error telling you that your current directory is not a git repository:
+The indication of success will most likely be an error telling you that your current directory is not a git repository (unless of course you are currently in a git repository):

 `fatal: not a git repostory (or any of the parent directories): .git`